gowthamrao/rameritrade/cran-comments.md

 to be run successfully.

 ## Other Comments
-Package was resubmitted from v 0.1.1 with minor changes.
+Package was resubmitted from v 0.1.2 with some major changes.
-Primarily modified the URL in the README to include ``, hiding the URL.
+Consolidated functions and implemented a new naming convention.